CarelessInternet/Ticketer/terms_of_service.md

 ## Message Logs

-Message logs are stored when ticket logs are toggled on.
+Message logs are created when ticket logs are toggled on.
 These message logs are sent to the ticket author and the logs channel when the ticket gets deleted through the `delete` command.
-Ticketer does not verify, filter, or endorse content in support tickets.
+Ticketer does not verify, filter, nor endorse content in support tickets.
 You, the user, are responsible for any content delivered by you in support tickets, including message log histories.
-Ticketer cannot remove content the message log histories after it has been posted.
+Ticketer cannot remove content in the message logs after they have been posted.
 Please be careful of what you post in support tickets.

 ## Suggestions